asmaier/presentations/Readme.md

 Then navigate to the global directory and render the complete project.
 The `freeze` option will skip content that was already rendered.

+To publish this website use

+    $ quarto publish gh-pages